Georgia elections chief fights fellow Republicans, Trump | WTOP

 Last December, Raffensperger angered Democrats still smarting over Abrams’ loss by purging more than 300,000 voters under a Georgia law that removes residents from the rolls if they don’t vote in a seven-year period or respond to contacts.
 A new law will extend the deadline to nine years.

-Raffensperger’s biggest task has been to roll out a new voting system purchased from Dominion Voting Systems that features 100 million touchscreens.
+Raffensperger’s biggest task has been to roll out a new voting system purchased from Dominion Voting Systems that cost more than $100 million.
 Dominion has been the target of unsupported conspiracy claims spread by Trump and his supporters in recent days.

 The new equipment got a rocky rollout during a June primary that was blemished by hourslong waits, in part because the COVID-19 pandemic shrunk the number of polling places and workers.